davidsword/divi-extension/README.md

 # DIVI Extension

 A helpful plugin for Wordpress's [divi](https://www.elegantthemes.com/gallery/divi/) theme and  [divi-builder](https://www.elegantthemes.com/plugins/divi-builder/) plugin that adds in CSS classes, few PHP functions, a library of prebuilt templates, and some reference documentation.
-The goal is to reduce repetitive DIVI-clicks while creating pages, and offer a repo for older sites to gain new features as they are created.
+The goal is to reduce repetitive DIVI-clicks and inline styles while creating pages, as well as offering new features as they are added.

 ## Template Library